Love + Fear: Critical reception

 Love + Fear received generally mixed reviews from contemporary music critics.
 At Metacritic, which assigns a weighted mean rating out of 100 to reviews from mainstream critics, the album received an average score of 62 based on eight reviews, indicating "generally favourable reviews".
 Another music-aggregator AnyDecentMusic? gave it 5.4 out of 10, based on their assessment of the critical consensus.

-AllMusic noted that Love + Fear represents "a new stage" in Marina's career, highlighting her refined confidence and emotional maturity.
-The review praised the Love half for its bright dance-pop and synth-pop production that embraces peace and self-acceptance, while the Fear half delves into anxiety and existential reflection with polished, introspective pop textures.
-Clash added that Love + Fear serves as an ambitious conceptual project, though its execution sometimes feels uneven.
+Neil Z. Young from AllMusic noted that Love + Fear represents "a new stage" in Marina's career, highlighting her refined confidence and emotional maturity.
+He praised the Love half for its bright dance-pop and synth-pop production that embraces peace and self-acceptance, while the Fear half delves into anxiety and existential reflection with polished, introspective pop textures.
+Clash editor Nick Lowe added that Love + Fear serves as an ambitious conceptual project, though its execution sometimes feels uneven.
 The Love side was described as leaning too heavily into mainstream pop conventions, occasionally losing Marina's distinct artistic identity, whereas Fear was regarded as stronger in both emotion and lyrical depth.
-Dork similarly remarked that Marina has "cast aside personas and protective shields", calling the record "one of the best in the game at her most open and honest".
-It further noted that even the heavier moments maintain a sense of resilience and clarity.
-The Independent said that Marina has never shied away from a concept, comparing Love + Fear to her previous albums Electra Heart and Froot.
-It said that Love mixes joy, anxiety, and self-help affirmations over Latin beats and sparse synth undertones, while Fear embraces insecurities and the weirdness of life, ultimately still seeking love.
-The Line of Best Fit said that by removing part of her stage name and using a stripped-down album cover, Marina aimed for a more authentic presentation.
-They noted that this genuine approach is evident on several tracks, though the absence of her former personas makes some collaborations, such as with Clean Bandit, feel somewhat awkward.
-NME said that the Fear emphasizes anxiety and self-doubt, which can make some tracks feel less confident in their sonic execution.
-They added that despite the sombre mood and conventional rhyming schemes, moments of inventive production and spirited tracks provide relief.
+Stephen Ackroyd of Dork similarly remarked that Marina has "cast aside personas and protective shields", calling the record "one of the best in the game at her most open and honest".
+Ackroyd also noted that even the heavier moments maintain a sense of resilience and clarity.
+The Independents Kate Solomon said that Marina has never shied away from a concept, comparing Love + Fear to her previous albums Electra Heart and Froot.
+The autor further noted Love mixes joy, anxiety, and self-help affirmations over Latin beats and sparse synth undertones, while Fear embraces insecurities and the weirdness of life, ultimately still seeking love.
+Firth Abigail of The Line of Best Fit said that by removing part of her stage name and using a stripped-down album cover, Marina aimed for a more authentic presentation.
+He further noted that this genuine approach is evident on several tracks, though the absence of her former personas makes some collaborations, such as with Clean Bandit, feel somewhat awkward.
+NME author Douglas Greenwood said that the Fear emphasises anxiety and self-doubt, which can make some tracks feel less confident in their sonic execution.
+Greenwood added that despite the sombre mood and conventional rhyming schemes, moments of inventive production and spirited tracks provide relief.
 NME concluded that while the album may lack high-energy pop bangers, it demonstrates Marina's autonomy and commitment to making music on her own terms.
-Stereoboard described Love + Fear as an ambitious double album contrasting two emotional halves, noting that its first section recalls Marina's earlier pop-leaning sound.
+Stereoboard editor Milly McMahon described Love + Fear as an ambitious double album contrasting two emotional halves, noting that its first section recalls Marina's earlier pop-leaning sound.

-In December 2019, The Irish Times listed "Soft to Be Strong" among the Best International Songs of 2019.
+In December 2019, The Irish Timess Louise Bruton listed "Soft to Be Strong" among the Best International Songs of 2019.